bxparks/rpn83p/docs/FUTURE.md

         - input and output functions within programs
         - flow control operators and functions (e.g. `LBL`, `GOTO`, `CALL`, maybe structured statement, like `IF`, `WHILE`, `FOR`, etc.)
+    - I estimate that this feature will take about 1000-2000 hours of programming.
 - polynomial solvers
     - Quadratic, cubic, and quartic equations have analytical solutions so should be relatively straightforward...
 Except that they need complex